lukevukovich/Current-Weather/README.md

 # Current-Weather
-Input country, state (if US), and city.
-Will output weather/temp results if location is found.
+weather_lookup.py: Input city, country, and state (if US).
+Displays weather info if location is found.

-To do list:
-* Create GUI to neatly display weather query information
+your_weather.py: Retrieves user location and displays current weather info.